 Included in the 2 year program is theory and clinical instruction in the sciences and basic nursing arts.
 Prepares students for state licensure as a certified nursing assistant.
 Also, assists students who desire for higher level health care career, such as a practical or registered nurse, dental assistant or physical therapist upon graduation.
 Students must receive a "B" or better in Level I to enroll in Level II.
 Prerequisites - desire to work with people, good physical condition and good hand-eye coordination.
 (Strong background in science is recommended.)

 Instructor: Andy Bell

 In this course, students develop the necessary knowledge, skills, habits, and attitudes for entry-level employment and advancement in areas such as landscape design, landscape construction, and landscape maintenance.
 They receive instruction in sketching and drawing, analyzing a landscape site, designing for function and aesthetics, identifying and selecting landscape plants, purchasing and installing plants, and maintaining the landscape by watering, fertilizing, mulching, pruning and controlling pests.
 Landscape projects are approached from an entrepreneurial aspect.
 Applications of technology in the design process and management of a landscape business are utilized.
 The course emphasizes leadership development through participation in the FFA.

 Instructor: Andy Bell

-(NRMI) Deals with the study and management of wildlife and its habitat, forestry, and conservation practices.
-(NRMII) is taken sequentially with NRMI to fulfill requirements for a dual enrollment course called Forestry and Wildlife Ecology.
-Topics covered will be forestry management, dendrology, GPS, mapping, saw-milling, wildlife management, forestry ecology and water resource management.
+NRM II - This class is taken sequentially with NRM I to fulfill requirements for a dual enrollment course, Forestry and Wildlife Ecology.
+Topics covered will be forestry management, dendrology, GPS, mapping, saw-milling, wildlife management, forestry ecology, and water resource management.

 Virginia Teachers for Tomorrow